- Read and understand simple well-written programs in C++.

 The Bottom Line: You must pass the exams to pass the course.

-In the event that the University is closed due to bad weather or other emergency at any time on the day of the mid-term, it will be postponed until the alternate day at the same time.
+In the event that the University is closed due to bad weather or other emergency at any time on the day of the mid-term, it will be postponed until an alternate day

 Contact Information & Office Hours